ericclack/tkgamelib/bigbang/jet_pack.md

 - No aliens during take off
 - Better sprites, especially main character + aliens
 - Place platforms in better places
-- Print score to console so can record on chart
 - Fuel look better on rocket
 - Take off results in next level (faster current level?)